solliancenet/CosmosDB-v3-labs/dotnet/labs/05-build_net_app.md

     string sqlA = "SELECT f.description, f.manufacturerName, f.servings FROM foods f WHERE f.foodGroup = 'Sweets'";
     ```

-    > This query will select all food where the foodGroup is set to the value `sweets` you'll note that the syntax is very familiar if you've done work with SQL before.
-Also note that because this query has the partition key in the WHERE clause, this will be a single partition query.
+    > This query will select all food where the foodGroup is set to the value `Sweets`.
+You'll note that the syntax is very familiar if you've done work with SQL before.
+Also note that because this query has the partition key in the WHERE clause, this query can execute within a single partition.

 1. Add the following code to execute and read the results of this query

     ```csharp
-    FeedIterator<Food> queryA = container.GetItemQueryIterator<Food>(new QueryDefinition(sqlA), requestOptions: new QueryRequestOptions{MaxConcurrency = 1});
+    FeedIterator<Food> queryA = container.GetItemQueryIterator<Food>(new QueryDefinition(sqlA), requestOptions: new QueryRequestOptions{MaxConcurrency = 1, PartitionKey = new PartitionKey("Sweets")});
     foreach (Food food in await queryA.ReadNextAsync())
     {
         await Console.Out.WriteLineAsync($"{food.Description} by {food.ManufacturerName}");